 Old North State seems to contend that, even if the Commission agrees that the connection fee set in Sub 9 must be calculated as defined in the APA, the rate increase in Sub 71 redefined the calculation of REU going forward.
 Resp. at 16.
 Yet, the Commission's order in Sub 71 does not expressly define a new method of calculating REU.
 Old North State wishes to infer such a significant change based on nothing actually said in the order.
 Moreover, Old North State's inferred method of calculating REU-which relies on the 189 GPD metric stated in a NCDENR permit-cannot be correct because that permit set a reduced flow that "is applicable to residential single family dwellings only."
 Compl., Ex.
 L (emphasis added).
 Old North State has no authority-from the Commission or otherwise-for its desired method of calculating Blue Heron's monthly commodity rate.

 CONCLUSION

-For the reasons stated above, Complainants find Old North State's Response to be unacceptable.
-Because Old North State has admitted all of the key factual allegations in the Complaint, Complainants respectfully move the Commission to issue an order entering judgement on the pleadings in favor of Complainants.
-Complainants request the opportunity for oral argument on this dispute.
+For the reasons stated above, Complainants respectfully move the Commission to issue an order entering judgement on the pleadings in favor of Complainants.

-Respectfully submitted, this 21st day of July, 2023.
+Respectfully submitted, this 13th day of September, 2023.

 By: /s/ Craig D. Schauer